ethankarpeles/minecraft-computer/README.md

 The series by Ben Eater can be found here for those who are interested: https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU

 ## Installation
 This world currently uses version 1.18.2 of Minecraft.
-To install it, place the folder called "Computer" into the "saves" folder in your Minecraft directory.
+To install it, extract the folder called "Computer" into the "saves" folder in your Minecraft directory.

 If you are having trouble finding your Minecraft directory, this guide should help you out: https://help.minecraft.net/hc/en-us/articles/4409159214605